10 Reasons the 'Beastie Boys Book' is 'Ill Communication' - Mandatory

 Beastie Boys and Girls

-The Beastie Boys started as a foursome that included drummer Kate Schellenbach (pictured on left).
+The Beastie Boys started as a foursome that included drummer Kate Schellenbach (pictured second from left).
 She left as they went from a hardcore punk band to a hip-hop trio, but went onto form Luscious Jackson and won an Emmy as a producer for The Ellen DeGeneres Show.

 Photo: Martyn Goodacre (Getty Images)